adrielerodr/adrielerodr/README.md

 a software engineer at Accenture BR, on a e-commerce project for a global beauty and wellness company

 ### 🌱 I’m currently learning...
-about serverless architecture, cloud computing, react ecosystem and javascript
+about serverless architecture, cloud computing and javascript

 ### 💬 You can ask me about...
-JavaScript and this wonderful world of web and some off-topic subjects like places to visit, food and music
+JavaScript, react ecosystem and this wonderful world of web and some off-topic subjects like places to visit, food and music

 ### 📫 You can also find me at the links below:
 - Twitter: https://twitter.com/adrielerodr